 Update October 2019: Keywords Everywhere is now a paid tool.

-As for data source, you can choose from Google Keyword Planner only or Google Keyword Planner + Clickstream data.
+As for data sources, you can choose from Google Keyword Planner only or Google Keyword Planner + Clickstream data.

 Whenever you enter a keyword in the search bar, it will show you data (Volume, CPC, Competition) for every suggestion without you clicking any of it.
 It is indeed very convenient and helpful.

-Here is how it looks if you clicked on any of it:
+Here is how it looks if you clicked on any of them: